bence-toth/vertices-animation/README.md

 # Vertices animation

-**An experiment implementing an animation of moving dots and vertices connecting them.**
+**An experiment implementing an animation of moving dots and vertices connecting them.
+It looks sorta cool.**

 The experiment uses HTML `canvas` and has no dependencies.